 Critically, this hypothetical individual's core research and scientific identity involves improving understanding of physical processes (e.g. physics, atmospheric science, geology, hydrology).
 As such, they can likely make a genuine contribution to risk assessment models for natural hazards.
-Also importantly, this scientist is assumed to have a genuine and significant interest in impact (i.e. real-world change; also see Sect. .2.2), working directly with, and has at least some work that is of interest to insurance or reinsurance in natural hazards.
-Their level of experience of KE could vary, depending on background (e.g. KE Fellowship, grants, worked in), and they may or may not have done reading (e.g. Reed, 2018) or training in impact.
+Also importantly, this scientist is assumed to have a genuine and significant interest in impact (i.e. real-world change; also see Sect.
+6.2.2), working directly with business, and has at least some work that is of interest to insurance or reinsurance in natural hazards.
+Their level of experience of KE could vary, depending on background (e.g. KE Fellowship, grants, worked in business), and they may or may not have done reading (e.g. Reed, 2018) or training in impact.
 Thus, whilst they are primarily judged on scientific research, and KE cannot be their core business, it is assumed that any barrier here is in factors (e.g. KE skills, time) other than willingness to try.

-Our research scientist is assumed to be effectiveefficientha a desire for both a successful career and work-life balanceAt work, in line with the great majority of academics, this person is motivated by career (i.e. funding/reputation) but ultimately by the 'puzzle' (i.e. knowledge/curiosity) (Lam, 2011; Stephan and Levin, 1992) (see Sect.
+Our research scientist is assumed to be effective, efficient and hardworking, and to have a desire for both a successful career continuing with their university and work-life balance.
+At work, in line with the great majority of academics, this person is motivated by career (i.e. funding/reputation) but ultimately by the 'puzzle' (i.e. knowledge/curiosity) (Lam, 2011; Stephan and Levin, 1992) (see Sect.
 1).
 If they were more interested in the 'gold', they may start a spin-out company rather than engage in the type of joint-collaboration considered here, for example.

-Finally, it is assumed that this person is in good mental health, although is a serious issue in the sector with a notable self-reported negative impact of work for over half of UK academics (Bothwell, 2018), and is a 'rational actor' that in the main responds logically to their internal and external motivations and drivers (e.g. performance appraisals) (Cadez et al., 2017; Grendon, 2008; Harland and Wald, 2018; Moya et al., 2015).
+Finally, it is assumed that this person is in reasonably good mental health, although mental health is a serious issue in the sector with a notable self-reported negative impact of work for over half of UK academics (Bothwell, 2018), and is a 'rational actor' that in the main responds logically to their internal and external motivations and drivers (e.g. performance appraisals) (Cadez et al., 2017; Grendon, 2008; Harland and Wald, 2018; Moya et al., 2015).

-Methods & Ethics
+4 Methods & Ethics